passcod/blook/src/technical/starting-electronics/index.md

 **Vias** are holes that are plated on the inside of the hole specifically such that an electrical connection is made between layers that are connected to the hole.
-Full size vias have a large hole and thus a large area inside the hole for the connection, micro vias have much smaller diameters, buried vias are holes that don't go all the way through, used in 4 and higher layer PCBs to connect two or more layers without intruding on the other layers. _JLCPCB and other low-cost fabs don't support buried vias._
+Full size vias have a large hole and thus a large area inside the hole for the connection, micro vias have much smaller diameters, blind and buried vias are holes that don't go all the way through, used in 4 and higher layer PCBs to connect two or more layers without intruding on the other layers.
+Blind vias go from a side but stop before the other side, and buried vias only exist within the board, and don't protrude on either side. _JLCPCB and other low-cost fabs typically don't support blind and buried vias._

-Kicad will default micro vias to be buried; you can still use non-buried micro vias by changing the start/end layers in the via properties to the top and bottom layers and setting "pads only on connected layers".
+Kicad will default micro vias to be buried; you can still use non-buried micro vias by changing the via type to "Through" in the via properties, and optionally setting "pads only on connected layers".

 **PTH** and **NPTH** are typically used for non-via holes to describe their footprint.
 PTH means Plated Through Hole, which is when the hole will be plated on the surface, that is it will have a